ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the rise of algorithm anxiety
+   - Exploring the fear of being ignored by the algorithm
    - Finding the satirical angle
    - Making it relatable and timeless